Isty001/rogue-craft/README.md

 make install
 ```

+You can remove the build objects with `make clean`, or run the tests with `make run-test`

 To play, simply execute `rogue-craft` in your terminal.
 Please note that it's still a very early development stage.